jacquetpi/cloudfactory/README.md

 - Wordpress image

 The baseline image is used for different workloads (idle, stressng, Deathstarbench) as installation scripts are different between workload.

+Values passed to programs are adapted from CloudFactory generated CPU usage.
+Conversion is approximative and may be customised using `examples-workload\scenario-vm-workload.yml`

 ## Generator Example : CBTOOL